fredericfrances/frame-cycle/README.md

 Cycle frame position, keep focus on position occupied by original top frame.

+Known issues:
+   - this is slow
-Known issue: when cycling to fast, focus moves to another frame.
+   - when cycling to fast, focus might moves to another frame.
+   - fullscreen may create weird behaviors

 ## Interactive functions description: